urbit/old-urbit.org/_posts/2013-08-22-Chapter-1-arvo.markdown

 Download the zip of the latest Urbit source from https://github.com/urbit/urbit/archive/master.zip and unzip it.
 Move the file, which should be called urbit-master to the directory of your choice (`$DIR`).

 (You can also get the source by using git clone.
-We'll assume that if you want to use git, you already know how to use git.)
+We'll assume that if you want to use git, you already know how to use git.
+Note: If you're building Urbit through ssh, i.e. because you're somewhere in the cloud, git clone is a lot easier.)

 ###Step 2: Set URBIT_HOME###
 The next thing you have to do is add